 Sure, the early days of HIV and AIDS were grim, just given how little people knew about the virus and the condition.

 When that happens, the person has effectively no risk of transmitting HIV to others.
-Plus, it helps prevent HIV from progressing.
+This is known as “undetectable equals untransmittable” (U=U).
+This also helps prevent HIV from progressing.

 Even skipping doses of the meds can allow HIV to change form and potentially become resistant to the drugs, according to the U.S. Department of Health & Human Services.

-The key to living well with HIV and avoiding transmission to others is to get treatment as early as possible and take those meds daily as prescribed.
+The key to living well with HIV and preventing transmission to others is to seek diagnosis and treatment as early as possible and take those meds exactly as prescribed.

 We now know you can’t get HIV from kissing, and it’s nearly impossible for the virus to be transmitted through oral sex — especially if you’re using a barrier method and/or PrEP.